7 Best Stability Running Shoes in 2024

 What makes it the best?

 Hoka Gaviota’s 5th version exceeds the traditional stability shoe by providing incredibly plush cushioning.
 It seamlessly blends comfort with stability features to ensure a steady and fun ride.
-Our lab numbers tell the story but our actual runs cemented Gaviota 5 as our top long-distance stability shoe.
+Our lab numbers tell the story but our runs cemented Gaviota 5 as our top long-distance stability shoe.

 The highlight goes to the balanced midsole, with its luxurious foam that’s 46.5% softer than average as per our durometer.
 It’s one of the softest we’ve tested and is effective in muting ground feel.
 What’s surprising is how it doesn’t feel wobbly at all.
 The midsole feels so supportive because of the firmer secondary foam that’s integrated into high-impact areas — the arch, heel, and tip — to improve balance.

 Further enhancing a steady ride is the extremely wide base.
 Its 125.1/106.6 mm forefoot and heel measures 11.9/16.5 mm wider than average.
 That’s more than enough room for stable landings!
-Its H-Frame helps keep us centered as well, improving lateral stability.
+Its H-Frame helps keep us centred as well, improving lateral stability.

 With a 3.8 mm thick and tough outsole, Hoka smartly extends the shoe’s life.
 Our durometer measures the rubber at 83.1 HC (vs. the 80.2 HC average).
 This means it's harder and more durable.